AJ Griffin (basketball)

-Adrian Darnell "AJ" Griffin Jr. (born August 25, 2003) is an American former professional basketball player who spent two seasons with the Atlanta Hawks of the National Basketball Association (NBA).
-He played college basketball for the Duke Blue Devils.
+Adrian Darnell "AJ" Griffin Jr. (born August 25, 2003) is an American former professional basketball player who spent two seasons with the Atlanta Hawks of the National Basketball Association (NBA) before abruptly retiring, citing his religious faith.
+He was a first-round draft pick who played college basketball for the Duke Blue Devils.

 High school career

 Griffin was a starter on the varsity basketball team for Ossining High School in Ossining, New York, as a seventh- and eighth-grader in 2015–16 alongside senior and future NBA player Obi Toppin.
 Griffin played basketball for Archbishop Stepinac High School in White Plains, New York.
 As a freshman, he played with his older brother, Alan, and helped his team win its first Catholic High School Athletic Association (CHSAA) Archdiocesan title since 1984.
 In his sophomore season, he and R. J. Davis formed one of the top backcourts in the nation.
 Griffin averaged 20.9 points, 10.9 rebounds, 3.9 assists, and 3.5 blocks per game.
 As a junior, he averaged 17.7 points, 8.8 rebounds, 2.4 assists and 2.3 blocks per game, missing most of the season with a knee injury, and led Stepinac to the CHSAA Archdiocesan title.
 Griffin was sidelined for his senior season by an ankle injury.
 He was named to the McDonald's All-American Game and Jordan Brand Classic rosters.